 My new mantra when questioning whether I should attend a CD workshop.

-"You can throw that headshot out.
-He's a workshop actor."
-That's embarrassing.
+is this: "You can throw that headshot out.
+He's a workshop actor

 When I did workshops 20 years ago (before I saw the light and recognized what workshops really were), I used to hear that phrase all the time, on panels and in showcases where casting people would be paid.
 Workshop owners would say to me "What are you working on?" and if I was between jobs, they'd ask me to make things up.
 And when I was casting something, they would ask me to bring their actors in - even if I didn't think they were exactly right - just to keep the scheme going.
 And most CDs I saw at these events weren't working at the time, which is exactly the reason they were doing workshops.

 Here are a few facts to enlighten those who posted the questions earlier in the thread:

 ◊ A few years ago, DoNotPay.org did an exhaustive study as to how many jobs actors booked from workshops.
 We wanted to know the percentage of jobs booked by actors from attending workshops.
 The answer?
 1.6%.
 That's right, less than 2% of all actors who attended workshops booked jobs, and usually U5 or co-star - or less We couldn't believe it, so we did another completely separate study.
 Same result.
 We have continued to check the numbers as the years have gone by, and they've remained consistent.